Sgt James Amos

 Marine Sergeant James (Matt) Amos was three months into his third deployment when he lost both of his legs and broke his pelvis in an IED blast in Sangin, Afghanistan on June 9, 2011.

 Late in the afternoon while on a security patrol with the 1st Battalion, 5th Marines, Sgt Amos had his squad performing a “sweep” of an alley searching for anything suspicious when he stepped on an IED resulting in the traumatic amputations of his right leg above the knee, his left leg below the knee, and a broken pelvis.
 Lifesaving measures prepared James for the medical evacuation by helicopter.
 Treated at Camp Bastion, he was stabilized for transport to Landstuhl, Germany.

-Sgt Amos arrived at Bethesda Naval Medical Center within days of his injuries and remained there for nearly a week before being transferred to Balboa Naval Medical Center where he has endured more than a dozen surgeries.
-James spent three and a half months in the hospital and continues receiving treatments and therapies as an outpatient at this time.
+Sgt Amos arrived at Bethesda Naval Medical Center within days of his injuries and remained there for nearly a week before being transferred to Balboa Naval Medical Center where he endured more than a dozen surgeries.

 Sgt Amos enjoys hunting, camping, off-roading, and playing golf.
 James most enjoys spending time with his wife, Audrie and their two young daughters.
 Sgt Amos is a member of the NRA and the VFW; he is active in his church in Wichita and would like to further his education in the fish and wildlife field, eventually opening a business and giving back to society as a way of saying “thanks” for all that he has been given.